crt26/pqc-evaluation-tools/README.md

 For detailed usage instructions, please refer to:

 [Automated OQS-Provider TLS Performance Testing Instructions](docs/testing-tools-usage/oqsprovider-performance-testing.md)

-**Note:** The following signature algorithms are excluded from the automated TLS benchmarking due to known incompatibilities with [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446):
-- UOV-based schemes (e.g., OV_Is, OV_III, and their hybrid variants)
-- CROSSrsdp256small

-These algorithms remain available for computational benchmarking using the Liboqs tools.

 ### Testing Output Files
 After the testing has been completed, unparsed results will be stored in the `test-data/up-results` directory: